The Visual Arts

 1. Paint on the walls at ImagineU Children’s Museum in Visalia.

-2. Taste a scoop of orange ice cream from Panini Nut House in Visalia.
+2. Taste a scoop of orange ice cream from Orange Works Café in Visalia or Strathmore.

 3. Play disc golf at Zalud Park in Porterville or Mooney Grove Park in Visalia.